 Magic Knight Rayearth manga Review

-Three schools have a field trip to Tokyo Tower.
-A girl from each school is chosen.
-The girls Hikaru, Umi, and Fuu, are transported to a magical world called Cephiro.
-Soon after arriving they are greeted by Master Mage Clef.
-He is the one who summoned them.
-They have been chosen to become Legendary Magic Knights and save Cephiro.
-They must seek out and find three legendary Rune Gods to help them.
+Three junior high schools have a field trip to Tokyo Tower, and a girl from each school is chosen.
+Hikaru Shidou, Umi Ryuzaki, and Fuu Hououji are transported to a magical world called Cephiro.
+Soon after arriving, they are greeted by Master Mage Clef, who bestowed protective armor and magical powers upon the girls.
+They have been chosen to become Legendary Magic Knights.
+To return to their own world, these girls must seek out and awaken the three legendary Rune Gods.

 Story & Playability